Reading at King’s Ford Infant School and Nursery

 C - for choice - asking the children questions about why the author has chosen to lay out the text in a particular way or whether a similar theme has been used in other books written by the same author.

 Through our daily phonics sessions your child is heard read every day by an adult within their targeted group sessions.
 Each child is given a Phonics reading book to take home and share with you.
 This book is closely matched to their phonetical knowledge and is designed to develop and build upon the de-coding skills already taught in school.
 Regular reading at home can be recorded in the home school reading diary.
-Within the diary is a list of sounds for you to practise as well as the common exception words (as stated in the National Curriculum) for each year group.
+Within the diary is a list of sounds for you to practice as well as the common exception words (as stated in the National Curriculum) for each year group.

 It is important to us that every child also gains a love of reading.
 We provide opportunities to share a range of stories, poems, rhymes, and non-fiction texts, enabling the development of children’s vocabulary, language comprehension and enjoyment.
 This is why we ask that alongside hearing your child read, we would like you to share a range of interesting and exciting pictures books with your child.
 Research shows that children who are read to regularly by an adult have a greater vocabulary and develop a love of reading.